CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

 # Usage of the equaltity_terminator_executer:

-python3 equality_terminator_executer --dir_path inputdir --output_dir outputdir
+python3 equality_terminator_executer.py --input_dir inputdir --output_dir outputdir

 The equality_terminator_executer.py uses the equality_terminator.py, so please do not remove this file.